MajinElite/AO_Weather_DashBoard/README.md

 - How to read API documentation and understand the data they return
 - How to work with libraries like requests and pandas if needed for conversion or formatting
 - How to think in terms of a full app flow rather than writing isolated code

+Will update this as I go
+Updated as of: 11/29/2025